muratk5n/thirdwave/en/README.md

 ---

-Back during WWI artillery at least had some adventure, 'battlefield bravery' associated with it, in one case infantry would advance under artillery protection / shelling ahead of troops, so when soldiers got to the area the place would be enemy-free.
+Back during WWI artillery at least had some adventure, 'battlefield bravery' associated with it, one tactic had infantry advance under artillery protection / shelling ahead of troops, so when soldiers reached their target the place would be enemy-free.
 Troops had to move very carefully tho, otherwise u get hit too..?
-The danger!
+The danger!..
 I believe Canada used this tecnqique succesfully a few times.

-Nowadays after the advent of radio communication, it all changed.
+Nowadays after the advent of radio communication, it's all different.
 Infantry will explore, pick a target, report back to artillery group, who will bomb the place from 20 kilometers away.
 The poor sod getting blown up won't know what hit him, being shelled by someone who has no